First asylum seekers to move on to UK’s migrant barge despite fire warnings

 The Bibby Stockholm saw at least one person die, and reports of rape and abuse on board, when it was used by the Dutch government to detain refugees in the 2000s.

-A 2008 Amnesty International report obtained by The Independent contained testimony from a 32-year-old asylum seeker called Ben, who said: “The conditions force you into submission; they kill you psychologically.”

-The Bibby Stockholm was later refurbished and used for commercial contracts to house workers, but at a maximum capacity of 222 people.
+It was later refurbished and used for commercial contracts to house workers, but at a maximum capacity of 222 people.

 Only single adult men previously in hotels will be housed on the barge, following “suitability” assessments and security checks, the Home Office said.